Image

 Cessna 525 CitationJet

 The founding member of the Citation CJ family is model 525 CitationJet.
 It has four cabin windows on each side.
 Also note the tabs at the back of the engine nacelles, that act as a sort of thrust reservers.
+It can be recognised from the Citation CJ1 by the location of the antenna underneath the fuselage: it is near the trailing edge of the wings.

-Cessna 525 CitationJet, with four cabin windows.
+The original Cessna 525 CitationJet has four cabin windows.

 Detail of the Cessna 525 CitationJet, with the antenna below the fuselage, near the wing trailing edge.
 Also note the tabs at the back of the engines.